 Collaborative law takes a team approach.
 Each spouse is represented by their own Ohio family law attorney and all four parties participate fully in negotiation sessions.
-In addition, the parties and their attorneys jointly select knowledgeable professionals to assist them throughout the process.
+In addition, the parties and their collaborative divorce attorneys jointly select knowledgeable professionals to assist them throughout the process.
 Collaborative meetings are guided by an agenda advanced to all parties and everyone in the room is working toward accomplishing the same goals.

 In mediation, however, the sessions are conducted by a neutral third party (the mediator), whose job is to keep the conversation going so that spouses can reach an agreement on their own.
 The mediation process can involve two spouses in the same room, or spouses could be in two separate rooms with the mediator going back and forth between the two.
 Each spouse may have the opportunity to consult with their own divorce attorney, but family lawyers do not play as direct a role as they would in collaborative law, and there is usually no guidance from other professionals.

 How Does Mediation Work?